awsdocs/amazon-cloudwatch-user-guide/doc_source/installing-cloudwatch-agent-ssm.md

-# Installing the CloudWatch Agent Using SSM<a name="installing-cloudwatch-agent-ssm"></a>
+# Installing the CloudWatch Agent Using AWS Systems Manager<a name="installing-cloudwatch-agent-ssm"></a>

-Use the following topics to install and run the CloudWatch agent using SSM\.
+Use the following topics to install and run the CloudWatch agent using AWS Systems Manager\.

 **Topics**
 + [Create IAM Roles and Users for Use with the CloudWatch Agent](create-iam-roles-for-cloudwatch-agent.md)